Seasonal Allergies vs Year-Round Allergies: Types, Symptoms, Causes, and How To Get Relief

 While you can’t prevent seasonal allergies altogether, you can reduce your exposure to allergens and the impact of them.

 Some the easiest lifestyle solutions for seasonal allergies involve trying to avoid your triggers, whatever the time of year.
-A few ways you might be able to do this include8:
+A few ways you might be able to do this include9:

-There are also various over-the-counter, non-prescription medications that might help ease your symptoms8.
-Treatments you can try to provide seasonal allergy relief can include9,10:
+There are also various over-the-counter, non-prescription medications that might help ease your symptoms9.
+Treatments you can try to provide seasonal allergy relief can include10,11:

-- Antihistamines – medications such as the active ingredient cetirizine, which is used to block or reduce histamines that cause symptoms.
+• Antihistamines – medications with active ingredients such as cetirizine help to block or reduce histamines that cause allergy symptoms.

-- Immunotherapy – a seasonal allergy shot that aims to help your body develop immunity or tolerance to the allergen
+• Immunotherapy – a series of shots given by your allergy doctor that aims to help your body develop immunity or tolerance to the allergen

 If you have questions about the best way to relieve your worst allergy symptoms, talk to your doctor.